soedinglab/metaeuk/README.md

 ## Running MetaEuk
 ### Main Modules:

-      easy-predict      	Predict proteins from contigs (fasta/db) based on similarities to targets (fasta/db) and return a fasta predictexons      	Call optimal exon sets based on protein similarity reduceredundancy  	Cluster metaeuk calls which share an exon and select representative unitesetstofasta  	Create fasta output from optimal exon sets (and a TSV map between headers and internal identifiers) groupstoacc     	Create a TSV output from representative to calls taxtocontig     	Assign taxonomic labels to MetaEuk predictions and contigs by majority voting
+      easy-predict      	Predict proteins from contigs (fasta/db) based on similarities to targets (fasta/db) and return a fasta & GFF predictexons      	Call optimal exon sets based on protein similarity reduceredundancy  	Cluster metaeuk calls which share an exon and select representative unitesetstofasta  	Create fasta output from optimal exon sets (and (1) a TSV map between headers and internal identifiers, (2) GFF summary) groupstoacc     	Create a TSV output from representative to calls taxtocontig     	Assign taxonomic labels to MetaEuk predictions and contigs by majority voting